nataliapatrucco/CV/README.md

 Agile Methodologies - SCRUM

 I would like to work in a collaborative environment where I can contribute to the team and keep adding new skills.

-I am moving to Europe soon and I am ready for the next challenge in my career.

 Nationality: Italy & Argentina.